blukatdevelopment/UnchainedWorldsOld/core_rules.md

 Your character starts with 1HP or has failed two death saving throws.
 Maybe they meet some horrible fate in a spike trap.
 Now's the time to ham it up.
 Work your dramatic muscles and get creative.
 You could play it straight with a "Just as I feel myself beginning to slip, I mouth the words 'so long, friends'." and see how many tears you can jerk from the party.
 Or, maybe this is a good moment for comedy.
 "I fall.
 'Ahhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhh!
 Wow, how far down does this-' Thump."
 There's a lot of ways you can do this.
 Get creative.

 # Creating your character
 This handbook provides a skeletal set of character creation options, and are not intended for use in normal campaigns.
-Work with your game master to determine what supplemental books you will use when creating your characters.
+Work with your keeper to determine what supplemental books you will use when creating your characters.

 ## Abilities
 ```